gbmhunter/MClide/README.rst

 			MCallbacks::CallbackGen<Printer, void, const char*>(&printer, &Printer::PrintCmdLine),
 			MCallbacks::CallbackGen<Printer, void, const char*>(&printer, &Printer::PrintError));

-2. I keep getting weird characters appear in the terminal from text sent from Clide.
+2. I keep getting weird characters appear in the terminal from text sent from MClide.

 	Your terminal probably doesn't support special formatting characters.
-Set :code:`clide_ENABLE_ADV_TEXT_FORMATTING` to 0 in :code:`Clide.Config.hpp` to disable the special formatting characters.
+Set :code:`clide_ENABLE_ADV_TEXT_FORMATTING` to 0 in :code:`Config.hpp` to disable the special formatting characters.

-3. I get the error :code:'Clide::Print::DebugPrintingLevel' is not a class or namespace.
+3. I get the error :code:'MClide::Print::DebugPrintingLevel' is not a class or namespace.

 	You are not compiling C++11, which you need to do, in order to support enum classes.
 Add the compiler flag :code`-std=c++11` or :code:`-std=c++0x` to your build process.